computer-agents/agent-studio/eval_online_benchmarks/README.md

 **Before You Start:** You should note that agents may do some **non-reversible actions**, such as deleting files, creating files, running commands, and deleting Google Calendar events.
 Please make sure you have backups of your data.
 Some tasks may require you to provide API keys.
 Before running the tasks, **please make sure the account doesn't have important data.**

-Google service related tasks requiring Google API usage, kindly enable Google APIs, configure OAuth, download the credentials following instructions [here](https://developers.google.com/docs/api/quickstart/python#set_up_your_environment), specify the credential path in `agent_studio/config/api_key.json`.
+Google Workspace tasks require Google API usage.
+Kindly enable Google APIs, configure OAuth, download the credentials following instructions [here](https://developers.google.com/docs/api/quickstart/python#set_up_your_environment), and specify the credential path in `agent_studio/config/api_key.json`.
 When you run the benchmark for the first time, you will be prompted to visit several URLs to authorize Google Docs, Drives, etc. The corresponding token json files like `docs_token.json` will be saved in `agent_studio/config`.
 Alternatively, you can authorize all Google services before experiments by running `python scripts/setup_api_keys.py`.

-> If you want to benchmark google services, you need to do the above steps before running the Docker image.
+> If you want to benchmark Google Workspace, you need to do the above steps before running the Docker image.

 ## Setup Docker Image